braydenc303/GitTutorial/README.md

 -Create a new repository called merge-conflict and clone it to your computer.

--Create an index.html file that looks like this.
+-Open the index.html file.
+It should look like this.

 <!DOCTYPE html>
 <html lang="en">